rkaushick-neu/open-data-web-analytics/README.md

 ![Monthly Sessions by Referring Category (2024)](./screenshots/Monthly%20Sessions%20by%20Referring%20Category%20(2024).png)

 <br>
 In 2024, Government and Public Services Sites once again led as the primary driver of traffic to the Open Data Portal, with a major surge in April reaching over 20K sessions—the highest monthly spike of the year.

-This likely coincides with a campaign, report release, or public policy event that increased portal engagement.
+Let's taka a deeper look into these two months.

+April '24: <br>
+Several news articles (light blue line in the above graph) relating to dog attacks in Toronto such as this one from [CTV News](https://www.ctvnews.ca/toronto/article/officials-to-visit-all-dangerous-dog-owners-in-toronto-as-new-compliance-measures-go-in-effect/) brought in lots of people to the Open Data Potal.
+There was also an article at the same time in the [Toronto City website](https://www.toronto.ca/news/city-of-toronto-taking-actions-to-address-dangerous-dog-behaviour/) which links to the Dangerous Dog Orders dataset which clearly brought in extra traffic.

-Toronto City sources also showed a strong peak in April, followed by a steadier pace through the rest of the year.
-Other referring categories such as News and Media Sites, Search Engines, and Open Data Portal (Internal) remained consistently lower but showed subtle increases toward the end of the year, particularly in October and November.
+Other categories such as Search Engines, and Uncategorized referrers remained consistently lower but showed subtle increases toward the end of the year, particularly in October and November.
-This data reflects the continued importance of official and city-affiliated platforms in driving citizen engagement with open data.
+This data reflects the continued importance of official and city-affiliated platforms in driving engagement with open data.

 ### Monthly Trends by Referring Domain (2023)
 ![Monthly Trends by Referring Domain (2023)](./screenshots/Monthly%20Trends%20by%20Referring%20Domain%20(2023).png)